harrybergin24/Trading-Volatility/Variance_swap_trading/backtest.md

 )
 ```
 # Removing Rows
 Here I remove the rows where no trades are entered, so it just returns the date and value of the postion(long or short).
-Entry record here is importat as it gives us the start date of the swap and then from there calculate the payoff of the swap, reciving the $ K_{\text{var}} $ value when shorting and then paying the realised.
+Entry record here is important as it gives us the start date of the swap and then from there calculate the payoff of the swap, receiving the $ K_{\text{var}} $ value when shorting and then paying the realised.

 ```python
 entry_record = positions_series[positions_series != 0]